F.A.Q

 Q. Do you have Wi-Fi?

-A. We do though this is not usually made available to the general public.
+A. We do, but this is not usually made available to the general public.

 Q. Do you have seating?